diskoverdata/diskover-docs/source_files/intro_doc_conventions_tech.md

 #### Important Notes and Warnings

-🟨 &nbsp;All important notes and warnings are preceded by a yellow square.
+⚠️ &nbsp;All important notes and warnings are preceded by a yellow triangle.

 #### Restricted Diskover Editions